Selling your home in order to purchase contingent

 REMEMBER: The seller does not need to accept your offer if it is contingent on the sale of the buyer’s property.

-Steps to Buying a Home Contingent on the Sale of Your Home
+Steps to Buying a House Contingent on Sale of Your Current Home

 Step 1.
 Get your offer accepted